mef51/CPisCommonMSc/notes.md

 	CP/ARS and its implications
 	measuring with radio interfometry
 	code? miriad? overview of github repo?
+	* dust emission and why it is polarized in a magnetic field
+	* molecular emission and why it is polarized (GK effect)

 * repos to push:
 	* upload smautils (miriad.py + squint.py) "Miriad python wrapper plus squint correction used in blah"